adobe/spinnaker-puppet/README.md

 #### Known missing features

-There are currently no initd or systemd files for starting the Spinnaker daemons.
+There are currently no initd or systemd files for starting the Spinnaker daemons, this is why the service.pp file is empty.

 Spinnaker microservices are started by a script located in `/opt/spinnaker/bin/start_spinnaker.sh` and has been removed completely in newer versions.